 I haven’t had the best experiences in therapy.
 What kind of therapist are you?

 It makes sense to be cautious and even nervous when meeting a new therapist, particularly if you haven’t clicked with someone in the past.
 Your relationship with your therapist is really one of the most important factors in you making progress in therapy (and the research shows this!).
 So – it’s incredibly important.
-I am a structured, goal-oriented therapist who appreciates good insight but will challenge you to grow by changing behaviors.
+We are structured, goal-oriented therapists who appreciate good insight but will challenge you to grow by changing behaviors.
 In general, we believe our effort level in the therapy room should match – we work hard and we expect you to work hard too.
 We enjoy providing psychoeducation to increase your understanding of the issues you are facing, providing a supportive environment so that we can connect the dots of your past, and helping you make concrete changes.

 Do you do online therapy?